bodrick/awesome/README.md

 *   [nlpxucan/WizardLM](https://github.com/nlpxucan/WizardLM) - LLMs build upon Evol Insturct: WizardLM, WizardCoder, WizardMath
 *   [BerriAI/litellm](https://github.com/BerriAI/litellm) - Call all LLM APIs using the OpenAI format.
 Use Bedrock, Azure, OpenAI, Cohere, Anthropic, Ollama, Sagemaker, HuggingFace, Replicate (100+ LLMs)
 *   [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
-*   [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: Given one line Requirement, return PRD, Design, Tasks, Repo
+*   [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: Providing AI Software Company, Towards Natural Language Programming
 *   [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and simplifying automation scripts.
 *   [shaikhsajid1111/facebook\_page\_scraper](https://github.com/shaikhsajid1111/facebook_page_scraper) - Scrapes facebook's pages front end with no limitations & provides a feature to turn data into structured JSON or CSV
 *   [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.